IEA-Paris/PPIAS/content/articles/Memorandums/Memorandum_7.md

 The studies in the WPRN database provide several important keys to understanding the role of the media during the pandemic.

-Media coverage of the coronavirus has been considerable, and citizens have favoured traditional media to inform themselves about the pandemic (1).
-The reliability of information provided by the media has been uneven, and the strong audience of «legitimate» media has not prevented the development of conspiracy theories and misinformation (2)
+Media coverage of the coronavirus has been considerable, and citizens have favoured traditional media to inform themselves about the pandemic.
+The reliability of information provided by the media has been uneven, and the strong audience of «legitimate» media has not prevented the development of conspiracy theories and misinformation.

 ### Strengthened legitimacy of traditional media in a news context largely dominated by the health crisis